 Many of these countries support more than one power plug type.
 Please check your wall socket type before your purchase if you aren't sure.
 LandingZone support is also available to answer any questions.

 LandingZone PRO models can be used in a wide range of Line Voltage: 100-240V.
 Any line voltage going through a wall up to 240V and above 100V can be used with the docking station.
 That includes all international specifications.

 The MagSafe does two things for your computer.
 It ensures that your Macbook will charge while docked.
 The LandingZone also uses Magsafe or MagSafe 2's magnetic fastener to fully close.
 Without the MagSafe there may be a gap between the right side external wing and the computer.
 This gap will not affect the locking your computer.
 The docking station may be operated without the MagSafe, but these usage limitations apply.

-Use the USB port on the left side for high-speed charging.
+Use the USB port on the left side of the LandingZone 2.0 PRO or 1.0 PRO for the MacBook Air to enable high-speed charging.

 Since all the network reads accurately, it's most likely your network is not letting the LandingZone (new Ethernet hardware) onto the internet.

 How to find the MAC address of your LandingZone.